MDK-Packs/Documentation/Generic_Debug/README.md

    **Exit**: when the exception or interrupt exits.
    **Return**: when all exceptions or interrupts exit.
 This indicates that no Cortex tail chaining is occurring.

-### Using the Logic Analyzer
+### Logic Analyzer

-μVision has a graphical **Logic Analyzer (LA)** window.
+μVision has a graphical [**Logic Analyzer (LA)**](https://www.keil.com/support/man/docs/uv4/uv4_db_dbg_logicanalyzer.htm) window.
 Up to four variables can be displayed in real-time using Serial Wire Viewer.
 Logic Analyzer data points occur when the events happen with each data write and not periodically like the **Watch** or **Memory** windows.
 If an SWV overload occurs, turn off unnecessary SWV features.
 You could sample the data writes with another variable and then display it.
 The idea is to reduce SWO traffic to prevent overflows and data loss.

-The LA shares the comparators in CoreSight with the [Watchpoints](#watchpoints).
+LA shares the comparators in CoreSight with the [Watchpoints](#watchpoints).
 They are mutually exclusive.

 1. In the µVision debugger, right-click on any occurrence of the `counter` variable in blinky.c and select **Add ‘counter’ to …** and select **Analyzer**.
 The LA will open.
 3. In the LA, click on **Setup**.
 In **Display Range** set **Max:** to 0x0F.
 Click on **Close**.
 The LA is now configured.
 You can also configure LA while the program is running.